justpowershell/Posh-RecoverPoint/README.md

 Changelog
 --------------
+v0.2a:
+* Changed Get-RPImageAccess to use /state/ instead of /settings/.
+The latter was misreporting state when in an "EnablingLoggedAccess" as "EnabledLoggedAccess".
+Dropped the following properties from Get-RPImageAccess: searchText,searchExactText,maximumSearchRange.

 v0.2:
 * fixed several bugs, including running get-rpgroup with a filtered parameter would overwrite the global $rproups.
 * changed several cmdlets names to be canonical with PowerShell